OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/arch-to-dev.md

     1. Send the API Key

         To complete the integration with the external API, you need to send a valid key in the **API_KEY** request header.
-To accomplish this, implement the **OnBeforeRequest**"** event.
+To accomplish this, implement the **OnBeforeRequest** event.
 You just need to select the endpoint, click on the dropdown next to the **On Before Request** property and select **New OnBeforeRequest**, like you can see on the picture below:

         ![Send the API Key](images/sending-api-key.png)